zdravkov/kendo-docs/api/web/window.md

 #### Returns

-`Window` If content is provided, this method will return the (Kendo UI) Window object to support chaining.
+`kendo.ui.Window` If content is provided, this method will return the (Kendo UI) Window object to support chaining.
 Otherwise, it will return the current content of the (Kendo UI) Window.

 ### destroy